bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The targets should be available on the Indicator too
 - [x] The actuals should be available on the Indicator too
-- [ ] Having trouble when changing page with client routing: the edit and monitor pages dont load poperly.
+- [ ] Having trouble when changing page with client routing: the edit and monitor pages don't load properly.
 - [ ] Display the relevant baseline value in the input row
 - [ ] Display the relevant next milestone value in the input row
 - [ ] Add data entry for Actual in data entry row, if the column is saved (not